 In solving this Sudoku hard, we have mentioned the use of an additional technique of Parallel scan for a single digit on the cells of a row or column.
 But it has a minor and unimportant role in discovering the concerned valid cell.
 We'll not elaborate it here.

-A rarely encountered powerful pattern is 4 cell single digit lockdown in a rectangular formation that may be encountered in very hard or expert level Sudoku hard puzzles.
-Naturally, it is a superset of the more common single digit lockdown in 2 cells and so is much more effective.
+A rarely encountered powerful pattern is 4 cell single digit lock in a rectangular formation that may be encountered in very hard or expert level Sudoku hard puzzles.
+Naturally, it is a superset of the more common single digit lock in 2 cells and so is much more effective.

 A basic part of overall strategy is,

 Whether we search for a breakthrough of a bottleneck or a valid cell identification, our focus usually is on the promising zones, the zones (row, column and 9 cell square combined) that contain larger number of filled digits including Cycles.